claucece/chalamet/README.md

 PLAINTEXT_SIZE_EXP=10 (the size of each plaintext element: determines w of a DB: the size of the rows) NUM_SHARDS=8
-DB=true (if the offline steps will be bechmarked: these steps are very slow)
+DB=true (if the offline steps will be bechmarked: these steps are very slow) KV=true (if you want to execute the keyword-based PIR or else the index-based)

 ```